 At first, we gather requirements deep enough to get the project scope, budget and timeline defined.
 Then we break down the project into releases and create a detailed specification for each release.
 After the release based demo is completed and the functionality is accepted by the customer, the next release-related features can be thoroughly discussed, and described in the specification document (including all the enhancements and improvements defined by the customer after a previous release based demo).

-Involving different groups in the process may contain hidden dangers like conflicts in priorities and views.
-In order to overcome such a challenge try to build a comfort zone with all the parties and help them become involved in discussion.
-Business Analyst should also play as a facilitator of the meeting, cut out conflicts and help parties switch from a confrontation to meaningful dialogue.
+However, involving different groups in the process may contain hidden pitfalls like conflicts in priorities and views.
+In order to overcome such a challenge we try to build a comfort zone with all the parties and help them become involved in discussion.
+The Business Analyst from our side plays the role of a meeting facilitator, cutting out conflicts and helping parties switch from a confrontation to meaningful dialogue.

-In addition to workshops and interviewing, we use other requirements gathering techniques like wireframes, UI mockups, various diagrams (activity, sequence, use cases etc.), decision matrices, etc. They help stakeholders visualize the problem and the future solution.
-Forbes states, by the way, that 65% of the population are visual learners.
+In addition to workshops and interviewing, we use other requirements gathering techniques like wireframes, UI mockups, various diagrams (activity, sequence, use cases and so on), decision matrices, and the like.
+They all help stakeholders visualize the problem and the future solution which is very helpful.
+Given the fact that 65% of the population are visual learners, it’s indeed useful.

 Traditionally when discussing requirements, the client has both needs and wants.
-After cost estimate the customer might ask to cut scope.
+After the cost estimation the customer might ask to cut scope.
 And there is always a risk to cut the “wrong” requirements that may result in the bad or incomplete scope.
 That’s exactly why we pay great attention to non-functional requirements during the requirements elicitation process.

 Functional requirements refer to certain needs to be implemented in a product.
 They specify what the system should or should not do.
 In other words, these features allow the system to function as it is intended — if the functional requirements are not met, the product won’t work.